 For all the messiness and intimacy of male relationships that figures like Seth Rogen and Judd Apatow have brought to recent archives of popular American cinema, their movies usually do so via comedic denial, gross-out slapstick, or “man–child” narratives of maladaptation to the chrononormative rhythms of male life in the United States.
 This isn’t really the fault of Rogen and Apatow or their analogs, who are doing some great and important work, but rather the fault of an American culture that can’t see in male intimacy anything more than a joke, than a series of borders that should not be crossed; a culture that denies mature emotional depth to relationships that don’t flow through blood or semen.
 The rigidity of those boundaries is powerfully evidenced in Bromance, a short-lived 2009 MTV reality show in which a host of men competed to be the ultimate best friend to The Hills playboy Brody Jenner.
 While the show was ostensibly about plumbing the depths of male friendship, moments of intense bonding always had to be defanged of their queer potential.
 It is little surprise that the show’s only gay character withdrew himself from the competition in the first episode, or that a later challenge cajoling contestants to spill their emotional guts under the care of a life coach (whose trade name I can only hope actually is Dr. Hug-It-Out) resolved all of those strategically cathartic “I love you guys” confessions with an elimination round that placed the winners into bathtubs with bikini-clad women.
 Those emotional and physical boundaries don’t exist in K-dramas, or at least they didn’t until recently.
 Nam-Soon and Heung-Soo can cry over each other, can hold each other, can be wrecked by one another precisely because their heterosexuality, and thereby their normativity, is never in question.
 Yet, when real homosexual characters take the stage, that intimacy falls under greater scrutiny and begins to slip from view.
 Am I to learn from K-dramas that the cost of male intimacy is always the closet?

 This equation, on both sides of the Pacific, fails us all.
 The stumbling block isn’t so much about the global culture getting over or getting used to the reality of homosexuality (though that would no doubt help).
 Rather, it’s a matter of expanding and valorizing relationships of care beyond the sexual and the filial.
 Rather than contain our emotional selves within the confines of a sexual relationship or a family relationship, K-dramas show me the possibility of distributing that freight over a broader range of attachments.
-That I can be vulnerable, that I can be proud, that I can be raw and limitless before men to whom I have no codified social obligation — and vice versa — is an exceptional gift in this life.
+That I can be vulnerable, that I can be proud, that I can be raw and unreserved before men to whom I have no codified social obligation or sexual interest — and vice versa — is an exceptional gift in this life.
 That possibility seems especially important to foster at a time when life feels more precarious than in previous decades, when economic stratification and the velocity of technological change are shaping a world that demands more adaptable resources for self-care, security, and flourishing.

 Foucault closed his interview in Gai Pied by suggesting that the troubling tendency of any “program of proposals” for developing the “polymorphic, varied and individually modulated relationships” he sees nascent in a homosexual way of life is that its programmatic nature will prohibit innovation.
 “We must make the intelligible appear against a background of emptiness and deny its necessity,” he concludes.
 “We must think that what exists is far from filling all possible spaces.”
 This is the unfinished work that queer theorists continue to explore today, work that is impossible without homosexual presence but that also looks beyond it.
 Between Korea and the United States, between the K-drama and the buddy movie, perhaps there is enough distance for new and adaptive intimacies to shape a world in which we might love without restraint.
 Perhaps that is the world Nam-Soon dreams of as Heung-Soo wonders aloud why his friend always wants to sleep over, why he has no other place to go, and why there’s no place he’d rather be.
 “Loyalty, man,” Nam-Soon’s voiceover answers.
 “That’s what is called loyalty.”